desmos-labs/desmos/x/subspaces/spec/03-state.md

 * Section: `0x07 | Subspace ID | Section ID | -> ProtocolBuffer(Section)`

 ## Next Group ID
-The Next Group ID is stored on the chain using its associated subspace ID as key:
+The next group id is stored using the subspace id to which it is associated as the key:

 * Next Group ID: `0x02 | Subspace ID | -> bytes(NextUserGroupID)`